MrAmericanMike/svelte-template/README.md

 # Svelte-Electron

-This templase uses the Svelte-Base branch and on top of it adds Electron.
+This template uses the Svelte-Base branch and on top of it adds Electron.
 Changes for this branch. `main.js` (The Svelte entry point) is now `app.js` (Changed `rollup.config.js` to reflect this change) `main.js` is the Electron App entry point.